Changissnz/selfinterest/README.md

 emotions can somehow be quantified into money for the money.
-The products of intelligence can be replicated, a statement that goes against the whole "knowledge is power" axiom (very questionably), since as already stated, sentient intelligence is a social value and requires relations to the external world to exist in worthy practice, and thoughts can be transcribed onto paper and/or machine with a relative degree of inaccuracy, however the idea and the formulae still become present in material form.
+The products of intelligence can be replicated, a statement that goes against the whole "knowledge is power" axiom (very questionably), since as already stated, sentient intelligence is a social value and requires relations to the external world to exist in practice of effects with other sentience, and thoughts can be transcribed onto paper and/or machine with a relative degree of inaccuracy, however the idea and the formulae still become present in material form.
 The knowledge economy is governed by knowledge authorities.
 That is the structure that self-interest must navigate in order to extract gold, metaphysical or not, from the knowledge economy, hopefully netting something before becoming too demoralized to continue the high road of thought, instead having to resort to the practice, borne from "schools" of pragmatics, as if that resort ever blindly turned an eye to subjective mistakes in the same leniency as the intellectual sphere.
 There is a relation between knowledge and power, sure.
 The relation is that knowledge can be both a precursor for obtaining victory for power, and knowledge can also be produced from the power of accurate cognitive direction in problem-solving.
 This, as a reminder, does not mean that knowledge is power, only somewhere in the equation.
 The understanding